MicrosoftDocs/azure-docs/articles/operator-nexus/quickstart-NFC-CM-create.md

 | WORKLOAD_ER_CIRCUIT1_AUTH   | Authorization key for the circuit for workloads must be of type `Microsoft.Network/expressRouteCircuits/authorizations`                                                                   |

-The Network Fabric Controller is created within the resource group in your Azure Subscription.
+The Network fabric Controller is created within the resource group in your Azure Subscription.

-The Network Fabric Controller ID will be needed in the next steps to create the Cluster Manager and Network Fabric resources.
+The Network fabric Controller ID will be needed in the next steps to create the Cluster Manager and Network fabric resources.
 The v4 and v6 IP address space is a private large subnet, recommended for `/16` in multi-rack environments, which is used by the NFC to allocate IP to all devices in all Instances under the NFC and Cluster Manager domain.

-### Validation
+### NFC validation

 The NFC and a few other hosted resources will be created in the NFC hosted resource groups.
 The other resources include: